 When a co-worker dies

-People who work together are like extended families; when a person dies, friends and coworkers grieve.
+People who work together are like extended families; when a person dies, friends and co-workers grieve.
 When the death is unexpected, it can be particularly traumatic.

 The grieving process

 People do not heal on a timetable, but the emotions ease over time.
 The brief time given to attend the funeral only touches the beginning stages of grief.
 Experts describe the feelings, symptoms, and outcomes of grief in various ways.
+They may include:

 • Shock